Provides up to 510 hours of free English lessons to eligible adult migrants and humanitarian entrants.

 In Australia federal and state laws protect business and customers from unfair trading practices.
 This page has links to information about these topics: fair trading laws; complying with the Trade Practices Act; Codes of Practice; customer service; dispute resolution; product safety and standards; product recalls; labelling; retail leasing and warranties and refunds.

-If you import goods into Australia, you need to be aware of customs and duty, import permits, quarantine permits and treatment that apply to imported goods.
-This page links to information on customs requirements, prohibited & restricted goods, quarantine requirements and further assistance for importers.
+Importing goods into Australia, you need to be aware of customs and duty, import permits, and quarantine permits and treatment that apply.
+Provides information on prohibited and restricted goods, customs and quarantine requirements and further assistance for importers.

 Indigenous Higher Education Units are located in universities around Australia.
 These Units provide support to Indigenous students, further Indigenous academic studies, create a network of Indigenous students and academics and provide an Indigenous presence on university campuses.